QRXqrx/poco-oopsla25-major/README.md

     2025-06-22_17-41-02_cmin_xmllint_poc_2
     ...
     ```
 4. The final step is to pack the seeds in all rounds of seed selection into one.
-Since the run of PoCo can last for few hours, we papre read-to-use `xmllint` PoCo raw seeds under [xmllint-poco-raw](./data/xmllint-poco-raw).
+Since the run of PoCo can last for few hours in real experiments, we papre read-to-use `xmllint` PoCo raw seeds under [data/xmllint-poco-raw](./data/xmllint-poco-raw).
 Users can verify the packing of PoCo seeds as follows:
     ```shell
     cd /workdir/out/
     mkdir ./poco-xmllint  # Make sure you create the output dir first.